ashupp/SFX-100-Modbus/README.md

 ### Step 4 - Launch the app
 Even though the app is pretty much self-explanatory - details will follow.

+### Step 5 (Optional - Advanced) - Extending the XML Files
+You can edit the sfx-100-parameters.xml for your needs.
+More and custom parameters can be added.
+Just have a look at the existing parameters with its values (especially min/max/default).
+This is only for advanced use because you could brick your adapters with wrong settings and even injure yourself.
+So please take care.

 # Third party Libraries and Thanks
 This library uses the EasyModbus Client library